 AVR - Allegheny Valley

 Amtrak's passenger train, the Pennsylvanian, operates once per day in each direction with two stations situated in Westmoreland County.
 The Greensburg Station, owned by the Westmoreland Cultural Trust, is located approximately 30 miles east of Pittsburgh at Harrison Avenue and Seton Hill Drive.
-The station was opened in 1912 by the Pennsylvania Railroad as part of a project to elevate the right-of-way as it passed through Greensburg.
+The station — which the Pennsylvania Railroad opened in 1912 as part of a project to elevate the right-of-way as it passed through Greensburg — features a fanciful clock tower and is home to a restaurant.
+It has been listed on the National Register of Historic Places since 1977.

 The Latrobe Station is located about 40 miles east of Pittsburgh at 329 McKinley Avenue in Latrobe.
 The station is near the center of the city.
 The station was opened in 1903 also by the Pennsylvania Railroad as part of a project to elevate the right-of-way as it passed through Latrobe.